petrzivny/symfony-react-skeleton/README.md

 2. Symfony framework as a backed REST api
     - [x] Xdebug setup to debug both html requests and CLI commands
     - [x] Phpstan in a very strict level
+    - [x] Roave/SecurityAdvisories to prevent using dependencies with known security vulnerabilities

 ### XDEBUG setup in PphStorm (with first debug call)
 Xdebug is configured out of the box in container for all CLI commands, for browser I recommend to install [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc), or other similar tool to add XDEBUG_SESSION cookie to requests.